 How to Build Your Business by Building Your Relationships

-Business Solutions From bodegas to Fortune 500 companies, the importance of excellent customer service to the success of any organization can never be overstated.
+Business Solutions From bodegas to Fortune 500 companies, the importance of delivering excellent, and consistent, customer service to the success of any organization can never be said enough.

 Long-term customer loyalty turns on relationships, and now more than ever, businesses must focus on differentiating themselves by the level of service they provide.
 As Mary Coffin, head of customer excellence for wells fargo home lending, has shared with us, this is “the age of the customer, because in their hands lies the source of all power.”
 And with all the mobile capabilities that bring the world into the palm of our hands, customers are more knowledgeable than ever.
 So “the art of the future is how you communicate.”